josefreichelt/api-battle/README.md

 A simple little fun project to test out new things.

 ## 🔑Key feature requirements
 - Connects to local SQlite database.
+Base template database in database.db or database.sql.
 - GET (/user/:id) finds and returns user from database
 - POST (/user) adds new user to database
   - user data sent as JSON in body